 For example, anorexia commonly results in malnutrition, negatively affecting things like bone density and normal development of organ systems that aren’t getting the vitamins and minerals needed to stay healthy.
 In this sense, eating disorders can be part of a vicious cycle: a patient’s eating habits are abnormal due to their condition, and as they continue with these habits, they become less and less healthy.

 Diet is strongly linked to mental health, meaning that as a person becomes less and less nourished, their system doesn’t have the tools to address the underlying issues with their mental health.
-That’s why a common treatment for eating disorders is what we call “nutritional therapy” simultaneous with traditional psychotherapy.
+That’s why a common treatment option for eating disorders is what we call “nutritional therapy,” also known as nutritional counseling, simultaneous with traditional psychotherapy.
 At FHE Health, we make a point to rehab patients’ bodies and minds to best support recovery.

 Can Eating Disorders Be Cured?